flax1k/flax1k.github.io/README.md

-## Welcome to flax1k.ithub.io Pages
+## Welcome to flax1k.github.io pages

 This is just the readme file for this repository.